Rs 2000 banknotes: Exchange, deposit at RBI offices won't be available on April 1 - www.lokmattimes.com

 Rs 2000 banknotes: Exchange, deposit at RBI offices won't be available on April 1

-New Delhi [India], March 28 : The window for the exchange or deposit of Rs 2000 banknotes at RBI regional offices will not be available on Monday, April 1, RBI said on Thursday.
+New Delhi [India], March 30 : The window for the exchange or deposit of Rs 2000 banknotes at RBI regional offices will not be available on Monday, April 1.

 The central bank cited operations related to "Annual Closing of Accounts" as the reason behind the unavailability of exchange and deposit services.
 The facility will resume on Tuesday.